Implementing Lean Methodology: Steps For Success

 8. Engage employees – Motivate staff to share lean ideas and participate in kaizen events.

-9. Provide lean training – Educate employees at all levels on lean principles and tools.
+9. Provide lean training – Educate employees on lean principles and tools.

 10. Review metrics – Track key performance indicators to quantify improvements.